Table of Contents

 b.
 It is also used in underwater construction works like sewage construction etc.

 j.
 Supersulphate cement

 a.
-This cement can be used in all cases where normal types of cement are used except in very hot weather.
+This cement can be used in all cases where normal types of cement are used except in scorching weather.

 b.
-It has been used for the undersides of bridges, over railways tracks and for concrete sewers, carrying industrial effluents.
+It has been used for the undersides of bridges, over railway tracks, and concrete sewers carrying industrial effluents.

 |Read More: Green Cement|

 We are sorry that this post was not useful for you!